EmuKit/emukit/_posts/2016-06-09-experimental-design.markdown

  * *Model-free designs:* These designs define rules to spread the experiments as much as possible across the input domain.
 Drawing points at random or in a grid are the most naive way of doing so.
 Other more elaborated approaches are the so-called
 [low discrepancy sequences](https://en.wikipedia.org/wiki/Low-discrepancy_sequence) that try to induce some negative correlation in the selected points to spread them evenly.
 Some examples are
-Latin designs or Sobol sequences.
+Latin hyper-cube sampling and Sobol sequences.

 * *Model-based designs:* In these designs a feedback loop is used between some 'optimal' statistical criterion to collect points and a model.
 In general, the criterion aims to reduce some type of variance in the model.
 The type of optimality refers to which type of uncertainty that is reduced.
 For instance, a *D-optimal* design aims